PowerDNS/lightningstream/docs/getting-started.md

     docker/pdns/curl-api -i 2 /api/v1/servers/localhost/zones/example.org/metadata
     docker/pdns/curl-api -i 1 /api/v1/servers/localhost/tsigkeys

+These scripts execute `pdnsutil` and `curl` inside of the Docker containers.
+The `-i` flag specifies the instance number to operate on.

+For example, you can check if the records were correctly synced to instance 2 with this command:

+    $ docker/pdns/pdnsutil -i 2 list-zone example.org
+    $ORIGIN .
+    example.org	3600	IN	SOA	a.misconfigured.dns.server.invalid hostmaster.example.org 0 10800 3600 604800 3600
+    www.example.org	60	IN	A	192.0.2.3

+The same should be true for instance 3, which is in receive-only mode:

+    $ docker/pdns/pdnsutil -i 3 list-zone example.org
+    $ORIGIN .
+    example.org	3600	IN	SOA	a.misconfigured.dns.server.invalid hostmaster.example.org 0 10800 3600 604800 3600
+    www.example.org	60	IN	A	192.0.2.3

+You can use `dig` against the DNS servers to verify that the new `A` record works:

+    $ dig +short -p 4753 @127.0.0.1 www.example.org
+    192.0.2.3

+To list all the generated snapshots, you can use this script:

+    docker/pdns/lightningstream -i 1 snapshots list -l

-To view a dump of the LMDB contents:
+To view a dump of the LMDB contents, you can use the `dump-lmdb` command:

     docker/pdns/dump-lmdb -i 1
     docker/pdns/dump-lmdb -i 2

-You can browse the snapshots in MinIO at <http://localhost:4731/buckets/lightningstream/browse>
+You can also browse the snapshots in MinIO at <http://localhost:4731/buckets/lightningstream/browse>
 (login with minioadmin / minioadmin).